Magic Links: Passwordless Login for Your Users

 - Seamless onboarding.
 Users just need to enter their email address and click the magic link to register for an app, providing a simple and inviting onboarding process.

 - Reduced login troubleshooting.
-By trading passwords for magic links, organisations experience reduced administrative overhead.
+By trading passwords for magic links, organizations experience reduced administrative overhead.
 You’ll spend less time dealing with security alerts from failed logins and will no longer need to act on new password requests.

 - Increased app adoption.
 A positive experience with the login process through “magic” passwords can encourage users to continue using your app.
 Magic links allow you to build loyalty and a returning fanbase.